rhorikaw/LilSteve/docs/status.md

 ## Approach
 In this project, we first began by procesing our input so that we wouild have the data available that we required for training.
-Our original input was an audio file that we generated using a desktop instrument player that we were then able to convert  into a readable csv file that could be used as input for our program.
+Our original input was an audio file that we generated using a Digital Audio Workstation called Ableton Live Lite 10.
+We were then able to convert that audio file via AnthemScore into a readable csv file that could be used as input for our program.
 Each line of the csv file corrresponds to the frequency of the audo recorded every one hundreth of a second.
 From the csv file, we know which frequencies are being heard at each specific moment in time and the amount of time